-This is a card of upheaval and conflict, not able to get to the heart of the matter due to conflict.
-In regards to physical well-being, this card can indicate a tendency to chase symptoms rather than address the underlying cause/source of a condition.
+In regards to physical well-being, this card suggests a tendency to chase symptoms rather than address the underlying cause/source of a condition.

 When you continually take aspirin for a headache they tend to recur until the underlying cause is found and eliminated.
 When this card comes up you are asked to get to the root cause of any challenges present if you want to truly be well.

 In this card, the five men are fighting with each other.
 Each of them is so busy trying to hit the other guy and defend themselves at the same time that nothing is getting solved.
 These fellows would sure find answers faster if they would put down their staffs and find some order.

 This is a card that symbolizes both internal struggles and external conflicts with others.
 It comes up when one’s needs are not being met.
 Rebelliousness and getting so caught up in defending one’s own position and ideas that nothing is getting through.